miotomita/Lede_homework_submission/README.md

 <br>
 **AFTER SUBMISSION**<br>
 This is a tentative repo only for submitting files.<br>
-All the files will be moved to another repo[miotomita/Lede](https://github.com/miotomita/Lede/tree/main/homework)
+All the files will be moved to [miotomita/Lede](https://github.com/miotomita/Lede/tree/main/homework)